STRGDEVELOPMENT/S-Crosshair/README.md

 #Installation 🐌

-- unzip the file → mrm-crosshair
+- unzip the file → S-Crosshair
 - place it somewhere in your server's resource folder
-- add → ensure mrm-crosshair ...to your server.cfg
+- add → ensure S-Crosshair ...to your server.cfg
 - restart the server